 Private Internet Access: Quick Overview:

 Built with Torrenting in Mind: One of the strongest VPN services because it has 3000+ servers around the world.
-Best of all, there’s zero restrictions on torrenting.
+Best of all, there are zero restrictions on torrenting.
 And their unique technology allows rerouting of connection for maximum speed possible.

 Using PIA’s VPN/Proxy to Download Torrents